PingoUPB/PINGOWebApp/README.md

 Production
 ---------

 This varies from setup to setup.
 However, we have good experience using NGINX as a reverse proxy.
 For high performance, make sure you run the Rails app with the Thin webserver and in production mode, i. e. running the server command with the prefix `RAILS_ENV=production` (you can also set ENV vars in your OS).

 Use TLS/SSL to protect your user data and backup your database regurarily.

 Setup the `config/environments/production.rb` file and check the `config/initializers`-files.

 Precompile your assets and serve them with a webserver.

+If you use foreman, check the settings in the (hidden) `/.env`-file.

 Also, add a link to an imprint in the `app/views/layouts/application.html.erb`.

 I18n